thommcgrath/Beacon/docs/configs/deployments/index.markdown

 {% include image.html file="contextmenu.png" file2x="contextmenu@2x.png" caption="Right-clicking a server allows revealing the backups for the server." %}

+### Refresh

+The **Refresh**{:.ui-keyword} button at the top of the server list will look at every server on every linked account and update things like server addresses and authorizations.
+These things normally happen during Deploy anyway, but this can be a useful tool to get the most recent details from your host.

 ## The **General**{:.ui-keyword} Tab

 This is where most of the magic happens.